vincentgarin/mppR/README.md

 ## Overview

-mppR is an R package to perform QTL analysis of experimental multi-parent populations to detect.
+mppR is an R package to perform QTL analysis of experimental multi-parent populations.
 The population must be composed of crosses between a set of at least three parents (e.g. factorial design, 'diallel', or nested association mapping).
 The functions covers data processing, QTL detection, and results visualization.

 ## Installation